-We always discussed the books over snacks- this was a HUGE motivator!
-Students would ONLY get their snack if they finished the assigned reading for the literature circle ;).
-I am sneaky.
+We always discussed the books over snacks-this was a HUGE motivator!
+Students would ONLY get their snack if they finished the assigned reading for the literature circle.
+I am sneaky like that. 😉

 Then, students would discuss what they noticed as they snacked.
-Some years my kids had a stack of post its and their books.
-They marked them in areas they wanted to discuss and made notes on the post it.
+Some years my kids had a stack of post-its in their books.
+They marked them in areas they wanted to discuss and made notes on the post-it.
 Other years, the students needed more guidance so I provided a sheet.

-This is a simple half sheet for student to record their thinking. you can run of as many sheets as needed and create a booklet!
+This is a simple half sheet for students to record their thinking.
+You can run off as many sheets as needed and create a booklet!
 A cover is included.
 Get your free copy here!

 Students met and discussed the pages.
 I will give one hint- you need to carefully balance how often students meet.
 If they meet too often, they may lose interest in the book because the book will take forever to read.
 If they don’t meet often enough, then they read SO MUCH it may be hard to keep events and thoughts straight!

-Generally, we made a big deal of the reader’s theater.
+Generally, we made a big deal of the Reader’s Theater.
 We invited parents and younger grade levels.
-We even performed it in the library to accompany a larger crowd!
+We even performed it in the library to accommodate a larger crowd!
 One year we painted “backdrops” on butcher paper.
 I made copies of illustrations from the picture books on an overhead.
 Students traced the picture.
 Then, we just used tempera paint and painted the pictures.

-These our our “backgrounds” for How I Became a Pirate by Shannon.
+These are our “backgrounds” for How I Became a Pirate by Shannon.

 These go perfectly with my Cowboy End of the Year unit.

 Have you ever heard of the nonprofit organization Read to Feed?
-In concept, it is like the Relay for Life fundraisers, but instead of sponsoring a child by distance run, a child is sponsored by the amount read.
+In concept, it is like the Relay for Life fundraisers, but instead of sponsoring a child by the distance they run, a child is sponsored by the amount they read.

 The site also has FREE lessons AND a beautifully illustrated book that can be projected.

 I did this with a teammate several years ago.
 We didn’t do it exactly as the site suggests.
-We did a contest between out classes.
+We did a contest between our classes.

-We challenged students to do reading at home.
+We challenged students to read at home.
 Parents wrote down the time in the student’s agendas and we totaled the time (great life math lesson) daily.
 We had the large thermometers (like you see in many fundraisers) blown up on butcher paper.
 We added to the thermometer daily.